 PAs are important members of the care team in the full range of healthcare settings from the neonatal intensive care unit to long-term care facilities.
 Once trained as a PA, you may choose primary care or another specialization without additional training.
+Baylor College of Medicine is ranked first in TX and third in the nation for physician assistant programs by U.S. News & World Report.
 Our students have consistently outperformed the national mean score and first-time pass rates on the Physician Assistant National Certification Exam since 1973.
 Our location in the heart of the world’s largest medical center affords the opportunity for students to train in a number of settings.
 A mix of public and private institutions and community-based facilities provides a rich exposure to patients and families from many cultures and ethnic groups.

 - Orthotics and Prosthetics Program